seneubert/maven-review/README.md

 * the time when feedback is made available to an analysis team;
 * the structure of feedback;
 * the transparency of the decision making process when an analysis is ready for approval;
-* the reproducibilty and sustainability of the analysis and in particular the tools developed for it.
+* the reproducibilty and sustainability of the analysis and in particular the tools developed for it;

 we propose to establish the following roles and methods in the review process: